ohnosequences/mg7/docs/mg7-paper/paper.md

 ### 16S-DB7 Reference Database Construction

 The starting point for our 16S reference database is RNA Central [@rnacentral2014rnacentral], [version 5][rnacentral v5].
-RNACentral was chosen being the most up to date, comprehensive RNA sequence repository, including among others all RNA data from Silva, GreenGenes, RDP, ENA, and RefSeq<!-- TODO cite them -->.
+RNAcentral was chosen being the most up to date, comprehensive RNA sequence repository, including among others all RNA data from Silva, GreenGenes, RDP, ENA, and RefSeq<!-- TODO cite them -->.
 First we take those sequences which

-1. are annotated as being of `rRNA` type^[We are aware of the existence of a gene annotation corresponding to 16S in RNACentra, that we are **not using** due to a significant amount of 16S sequences lacking it]
+1. are annotated as being of `rRNA` type^[We are aware of the existence of a gene annotation corresponding to 16S in RNAcentral, that we are **not using** due to a significant amount of 16S sequences lacking it]
 2. their length is at least `1300`^[Note that 16S sequences are sometimes part of an entry corresponding to whole small subunits; that's why we do not set a maximum length threshold]
 3. have at least one taxonomic assignment to a descendant of *Bacteria* or *Archaea*
 4. their lineage does not contain a set of taxa deemed uninformative^[for example: "unclassified Bacteria (miscellaneous)" or "unclassified".
 Assigning a read to an "unclassified" taxon defeats the first and foremost goal of taxonomic profiling: *classification*.]